When Loss Feels Impossible to Put Into Words

 Certain dates, announcements, or everyday moments catch you off guard.

-You’ve experienced a loss that feels difficult to put into words.
+You’ve experienced grief that feels difficult to put into words.

 Life has continued around you, but something inside you hasn’t.